Human Rabies Immunoglobulin solution for injection

 IgG and IgG-complexes are broken down in cells of the reticuloendothelial system.

-Human Rabies Immunoglobulin should be stored in the original container at 2°C to 8°C. Storage for up to one week at ambient temperatures (25°C) in the original container is not detrimental.
-DO NOT FREEZE.
+Storage for up to one week at room temperature (up to 25°C) in the original unopened container is not detrimental.

-The product should be brought to room or body temperature before use.
+The medicinal product should be brought to room or body temperature before use.

 Bio Products Laboratory Limited